Administration

 • Record baseline observations.

-• Within the 60 minutes before commencement of each pack, record patient temperature, pulse, respirations, blood pressure and general patient status including any pre-existing rashes.
+• Within the 60 minutes before commencement of each pack, record patient temperature, pulse, respirations, blood pressure and general patient status, including any pre-existing rashes.

 • Administer premedication if ordered.

-• If any pre-medication has been ordered, ensure it has been administered at the appropriate time prior to commencing transfusion.
+• If any premedication has been ordered, ensure it has been administered at the appropriate time prior to commencing transfusion.

 Equipment

-• Platelets must not be transfused through a blood administration set which has previously been used for red cells, as red cell debris in the in-line filter may trap infused platelets.
+• Platelets must not be transfused through a blood administration set that has been used for red cells, because red cell debris may trap infused platelets.
+Red cells may follow platelets through the same blood administration set, but not precede platelets.

 Infusion devices and blood warmers